top of page

 How to Make a Small Space Feel Bigger

-At OVS we believe good design has the power to add value and increase wellbeing.
-At the heart of our practice is a passion for finding creative solutions to space management and a desire to resolve tricky design problems without aesthetic compromise.
-A common challenge that many of our clients face is space – whether creating additional space in their home or making a compact space feel larger.
+At OVS, we believe that good design has the power to add value and enhance wellbeing.
+Our practice revolves around a passion for creative solutions in space management.
+We aim to resolve tricky design problems without aesthetic compromise.
+A common challenge many of our clients face is limited space.
+Whether you're looking to create additional room in your home or make a compact area feel larger, we've got you covered.

 Do you have an inner-city property with a small footprint?
-Or perhaps you have a small space within your home that feels cramped and underused?
-Here are some simple space-saving hacks and top design tips for getting the most out of your small space.
+Perhaps you have a cozy corner in your home that feels cramped and underused?
+Here are some simple space-saving hacks and top design tips to help you maximize your small space.

 Neutral Colours